 - Weigh the risks and the benefits.

-You may best be familiar with carbohydrates, or carbs, as their no-no identities: sugar and starch.
-But as much as you may have heard that these types of carbs are the bane of your dieting existence, you should also know that your body cannot function without them.
-Carbohydrate rich foods include bread, potatoes, cereals and beans.
+In dieting circles carbohydrates, or carbs, are the most demonized food group, especially sugar and white flour.
+But as much as you may have heard that carbs are the bane of your dieting existence, you should also know that many nutritionists feel that a diet that eliminates any entire food group is neither healthy nor sustainable.
+In addition to the so-called "bad" carbs, carbohydrate rich foods include grains, potatoes, starches and beans.
 The idea behind carbohydrate blockers is that you can eat the carbs, but not gain as much weight from them because their absorption is being "blocked."

 Normally, carbohydrates are broken down in the small intestine by an enzyme called amylase that's released from the pancreas.
 By blocking the actions of amylase, the carbohydrates pass into the large intestine undigested.
 Digestion of carbohydrates in the large intestine is less efficient, so fewer calories are absorbed by the body.
 The most popular carb blocker is white kidney bean extract (Phaseolus vulgaris) and its efficacy and safety are discussed below.

 Does it work?
 There is the potential for mild weight loss using white bean extract.
 Much research has been done on Phase 2, a proprietary product containing white kidney bean extract made by Pharmachem Laboratories.
-A review of seven studies showed taking white kidney bean extract help to produce modest weight loss of between 4 and8 pounds over a period of one to three months.
+A review of seven studies showed taking white kidney bean extract help to produce a modest weight loss of between 4 and 8 pounds over a period of one to three months.
 However, one clinical trial examined showed that there was no significant weight loss associated with white kidney bean extract use.
-Though the results are promising, more research is needed.
+Though, on balance, the results are promising, more research is needed.